rinkuyadav8955/She-Live-App---for-Internity-Foundation/README.md

 # She Live App - for Internity Foundation
-An application which predicts the type of Breast Cancer(Malignant or Benign) using a machine learning model.
+An application which classify the type of Breast Cancer(Malignant or Benign) using a machine learning model.